 Power, Reset, and Mode Selection Lines

-The EM1206 should be powered from a stabilized DC power supply with nominal output voltage of 3.3V (+/- 5% tolerance).
-Current consumption of the EM1206 is approximately 230mA (PLL on, 100BaseT mode).
-Providing an adequate power supply is very important — poorly built circuit may affect EM1206 operation.
+The EM1206 should be powered from a stabilized DC power supply with nominal output voltage of 3.3V (±5% tolerance).
+The current consumption of the EM1206 is approximately 230mA (PLL on, 100BaseT mode).
+Providing an adequate power supply is very important — a poorly built circuit may affect EM1206 operation.
 We recommend that you use a switching power supply.
-One (but not the only) example of such circuit is shown below.
+One (but not the only) example of such a circuit is shown below.

-Proper external reset is not required.
+A proper external reset is not required.
 The EM1206 has a reliable power-on reset circuit with brown-out detection.
 Optionally, you can connect a reset button or some other reset-generating circuit to the RST pin of the EM1206.
 This will allow you to generate "external" resets.
 The RST line has active HIGH polarity.
-If you are not using the RST pin you can leave it unconnected.
+If you are not using the RST pin, you can leave it unconnected.

 The main clock frequency of the EM1206 is generated by an 11.0592MHz crystal connected to the onboard PLL circuit.
 When the PLL is off, the EM1206 is clocked at 11.0592MHz.
-When the PLL is on, the main clock is eight times higher- 88.4736MHz.
-Naturally, with PLL on the EM1206 works 8 times faster and consumers more current (230mA with PLL on against 110mA with PLL off).
-Main clock frequency also affects the baudrates of serial ports when in the UART mode, as well as the frequency produced by the square wave generator.
+When the PLL is on, the main clock is eight times higher at 88.4736MHz.
+Naturally, with PLL on the EM1206 works eight times faster and consumes more current (230mA with PLL on against 110mA with PLL off).
+The main clock frequency also affects the baudrates of serial ports when in the UART mode, as well as the frequency produced by the square wave generator.

-Unlike the EM1000, the EM12062 does not have a hardware pin to control the state of the PLL.
+Unlike the EM1000, the EM1206 does not have a hardware pin to control the state of the PLL.
 On power up, the PLL is always enabled.
 Your Tibbo BASIC/C application can change the PLL mode programmatically.
-The application can check the current PLL mode through the sys. object (see TIDE, TiOS, Tibbo BASIC, and Tibbo C Manual).
+The application can check the current PLL mode through the sys. object.
 If the PLL mode needs to be changed, the application can set new mode and then perform an internal reset (again, through the sys. object).
 The internal reset is identical to the power-on or external reset with one difference: the PLL mode will not default to "PLL on" but instead will be set as requested by the application prior to the reset.

 Many power supply circuits will work well.
-The one below is being used by Tibbo.
-The circuit can handle input voltages in the 9-24V range.
+The one below is used by Tibbo.
+The circuit can handle input voltages in the 9V~24V range.